“The most powerful tool we have as developers is automation.”

 is one of the largest companies that use for automated testing.

-Docker is a containerization technology which virtualizes the Operating System.
+Docker is a containerization technology that virtualizes the Operating System.
 It isolates applications into separate containers, so they become portable and more secure.
 You can package all the dependencies within the app’s container and ship the whole thing as an independent unit.

 Key features of Docker include: